jlevy/lft/lft.md

     You can then backfill timestamps of each paragraph into the edited text.

-  - **Windowed transforms:** Walk through a large document N paragraphs, N sentences, or N tokens at a time, processing the results with an LLM call, then "stitching together" the results, even if the chunks overlap.
+  - **Windowed transforms:** Walk through a large document N paragraphs, N sentences, or N tokens at a time, processing the results with an LLM call, then “stitching together” the results, even if the chunks overlap.

   Repo: [chopdiff](https://github.com/jlevy/chopdiff)